djjudas21/charts/charts/mysqldump/README.md

 | securityContext.enabled                       | set true to change default security context of job/cronjob                      | false                        |
 | securityContext.fsGroup                       | group ID to use                                                                 | 999                          |
 | securityContext.runAsUser                     | user ID to use                                                                  | 999                          |

-### Auto generating the gcp service account

-By enabling the flag `upload.googlestoragebucket.usingGCPController` and having a GCP Service Account Controller deployed in your cluster, it is possible to autogenerate and inject the service account used for the storage bucket access.
-For more information see <https://github.com/kiwigrid/helm-charts/tree/master/charts/gcp-serviceaccount-controller>

 ```console
 helm install kokuwa/mysqldump --name my-release --set persistentVolumeClaim=name-of-existing-pvc